jibstack64/dogdown/README.md

 # dogdown

-*A Python script for deploying a HTTP(S) payload to a provided URL through proxy.*
+*A Python script for sending a large quantity of a given payload to a HTTP(S) server.*

 Put your payload information in a JSON file (e.g. `payload.json`).
 Make sure it is in the same directory as where the script is being ran.
 When ran, the script will give you a selection of the JSON files (that it finds in the same directory) to choose from as your payload.